-You might have heard about RCS already - we have previously written about the subject in the beginning of 2018.
+You might have heard about RCS already - we have previously written about the subject at the beginning of 2018.

-The development of the technology was initiated over 10 years ago so it has been a long way coming.
-Today RCS is being tested by a number of companies and private persons in North America, which are utilising the technology in various ways.
+The development of this technology was initiated over 10 years ago, so it has been a long way coming.
+Today, RCS is being tested by a number of companies and private persons in North America, which are utilising the technology in various ways.

 With that said, it will probably be a while yet before RCS is widespread and is ready to be used by companies worldwide.